OUR RESEARCH — BIOTECHNOLOGY PUBLIC RELATIONS & MARKETING BUCKS COUNTY

 The center employs an unusual model in which an anchor, nonprofit organization – in this case, the Baruch S. Blumberg Institute of the Hepatitis B Foundation, dedicated to drug and diagnostics discovery for liver disease – actively spins out and attracts new companies and innovative scientists.

-Furia Rubel provided strategic planning, media pitching and management, event oversight, and tactical execution of the grand opening.
+Furia Rubel provided strategic planning, public relations, event oversight, and tactical execution of the grand opening.
 The event included a ribbon-cutting, presentations from VIPs and key players, followed by refreshments, tours of the center, and photo opportunities.
 More than 250 VIPs attended the event, including 12 elected officials, members of the media, and prominent community and business leaders.

 The Philadelphia Business Journal published an exclusive cover story on the center the week of the event, and additional print news coverage included The Philadelphia Inquirer, Trend Leader, The Intelligencer, Bucks County Herald, Wilkes-Barre Times Leader, The Morning Call and PharmaVOICE.
 Broadcast coverage includes KYW 1060 Newsradio, WPVI-TV 6 Action News and WFMZ-TV 69 News.
 The story was also featured by the Associated Press and Yahoo News.